mrisher/smtp-sts/spec.md

 When sending failure reports, sending MTAs MUST NOT honor SMTP STS or DANE TLSA failures.

-# IANA Considerations

-The `.well-known` URI for Policy Domains to host their STS Policies will be registered by following the procedure documented in [@!RFC5785] (i.e. sending a request to the `wellknown-uri-review@ietf.org` mailing list for review and comment).
-The proposed URI-prefix domain is `policy._smtp-sts`.

 # Security Considerations

 SMTP Strict Transport Security protects against an active attacker who wishes to